The New Way To Apply To Take the Massachusetts Real Estate License Exam in 2025

 Part 2: The New Way To Renew a Massachusetts Real Estate License

 If you’ve had a Massachusetts real estate license for more than a year, then you are already familiar with the state’s elicense portal, ePlace.
-On June 16, 2025 this portal is being replaced by eLIPSE.
+On June 16, 2025 this portal was replaced by eLIPSE.
 Anything a Massachusetts licensee would previously do regarding their real estate license can now be done on the eLIPSE portal.

-• A notarized CORI Authorization form.
+A notarized CORI Authorization form.

-• Proof of Continuing Education Units (CEUs)
+Proof of Continuing Education Units (CEUs) – your certificates and/or the information contained on your certificates.

-• DOL will no longer print and mail licenses for Board of Real Estate Brokers and Salespersons.
+DOL will no longer print and mail licenses for Board of Real Estate Brokers and Salespersons.

-• If you are a broker renewing, you will need a copy of your recent Bond and E&O Insurance, along with everything else.
+If you are a broker renewing, you will need a copy of your recent Bond and E&O Insurance, along with everything else.

 If you take a course with us, Keep Me Certified, all of the information you need to renew your real estate license can be found on each certificate you received from us.
 You can download copies of your certificates 24/7 by logging in to our website at keepmecertified.com.